 The Republicans were at a disadvantage because they did not become a formal party until after the Federalists were firmly established.
 This gave Hamilton and the Federalists the opportunity to make the same arguments we hear today about why the government has to build the roads.
 They even got to launch a few projects.
 They were all disasters.

 All of that changed with Jefferson’s electoral victory in 1800.
-So dramatic was the change in policy that Jefferson himself often referred to it as a Second American Revolution.
+So dramatic was the change in policy Jefferson himself often referred to it as a Second American Revolution.
 Distraught with Jefferson’s election, the heavily Federalist New England states actually held conventions contemplating secession from the Union.
 Among their dire predictions was that America would languish without an adequate road system because the Jeffersonians refused to allow the government to fund them.

 They couldn’t have been more wrong, as Loyola University economics professor and author Thomas Dilorenzo points out.